 Step 1: Enter my episode’s content

-Here are the various fields that you will be able to add to your episode:
+Here are some of the aspects that you will be able to add to your episode:

 Image – Maximum size 10 MB, JPEG or PNG format, between 400x400 px and 1400x1400px.
 This step is optional.
 If you do not upload an image for your episode, Ausha will use your show’s image instead.

 Note: Some listening platforms do not support the display of a dedicated image for each episode.
 In that case, they will display your show’s standard image to your listeners.

 Description - It is possible to use bold & italics, add links and even drop in smileys. 😉

 Note: Some listening platforms do not yet support text formatting and hyperlinks in descriptions.
 In this case, they will display your descriptions without formatting and links.

 Tags (20 maximum) – To add a tag, you just need to enter the desired key word (or phrase) then confirm by hitting Enter.
 It is not necessary to add hashtags, commas, etc.